 Building the value of a community through developing affordable housing is also key.
 The redevelopment of the Barclay Old Goucher neighborhood with Telesis is a perfect example.
 This neighborhood in Baltimore City had been through a lot of disinvestment.
 There were numerous abandoned properties, several failed housing projects, and a general sense of abandonment.

-Marks, Thomas Architects was asked by urban developer Telesis to respond to an RFP from the city in 2006 and we have been working together in the neighborhood ever since.
+Marks Thomas was asked by urban developer Telesis to respond to an RFP from the city in 2006 and we have been working together in the neighborhood ever since.
 The first step was to identify the properties available and develop a master plan.
 A long range strategy of developing affordable housing both for sale and for rent was developed by Telesis.
 A total of 30 for-sale units and 100 rental units were built.
 Development is continuing.
 The face of the neighborhood has changed dramatically and now individuals are buying and renovating homes themselves.
 The new apartments and houses are well managed and Telesis continues to work with the residents to build community in the neighborhood.

 In the state of Maryland alone, $25 million of public investment in affordable housing development creates 8,211 jobs, generates $936 million in local investment, creates $23.5 million of new state and local tax revenue, and provides 5,775 new homes.
 In the long run, providing stable housing positively impacts the health of our children, the efficacy of our school system, and the future of our country.